 This intense process can be extremely time consuming and expensive, which is one of the reasons many people consult with a birth injury lawyer.

 What’s the Difference Between a Birth Defect and a Birth Injury?

 Christopher Mellino’s Birth Injury Lawsuit Settlements

-July 1, 1993, the Cleveland Plain Dealer reported that a jury awarded $3.99 million to a child who suffered neurological damage during delivery.
-“The doctor used forceps to bring Zachary out of the birth canal, but the infant’s shoulder became stuck and it crimped the umbilical cord, cutting off blood and oxygen to him for six minutes until he could be freed,” Mellino told reporters.
-The baby’s mother cannot work, because her child needs round-the-clock care.
+After the case, Mellino told reporters, “The doctor used forceps to bring Zachary out of the birth canal, but the infant’s shoulder became stuck and it crimped the umbilical cord, cutting off blood and oxygen to him for six minutes until he could be freed.”
+These injuries racked up multiple healthcare bills and caused intense stress to the family.
+The baby’s mother could not work, because her child needed round-the-clock care.

 In April 2000, Chris Mellino settled a brachial plexus injury claim for $2.4 million.
 During the birth of a baby girl nearly 10 years earlier, the defendant used fundal pressure during shoulder dystocia complications.
 “There was a 12-minute delay between delivery of the baby’s head and the rest of her body,” Verdicts, Settlements & Tactics reported.
 “After delivery, the baby was not resuscitated properly, [because] the obstetrical nurses failed to follow the hospital’s code pink protocol.”

 $28.7 Million for Oxygen Deprivation During Birth, Leading to Cerebral Palsy